Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 The common bloodgood Japanese maple tree problems are not having enough water, having too much water, the pH level is wrong, the wrong light levels and a pest infestation.

-This can lead to problems with your bloodgood Japanese maple tree including browing, yellowing and wilting of the leaves.
+This can lead to problems with your bloodgood Japanese maple tree including browing, yellowing, root rot and wilting of the leaves.

 What Are the Common Bloodgood Japanese Maple Tree Problems?